 Getting your toddler to bed can be quite a nightmare.
-The fear of being alone or of missing out on some exciting adventure, or even the sheer pleasure of saying their new favourite word “No!” can turn your little angel into a terror at bedtime.
+The fear of being alone or of missing out on some exciting adventure, or even the sheer pleasure of saying their new favorite word “No!” can turn your little angel into a terror at bedtime.
 Here are a few things you can do to end these nightly battles:

 1. Don’t Miss The Afternoon Nap